 Everything is nearly online, including companies abroad that provide currency exchange services.
 Google Maps is excellent at finding these services.
 Once a few locations have been pinpointed, you can click onto their website and study their rates and compare them to other currency exchange shops.
 When travelling to a new location, I plan out where the local currency exchange shops are.

-Can I make money from the exchange rate?
+Making money from the exchange rate

 Some people trade currency as a day job, so making money from the exchange rate is very possible!.
 Going by the last year, it’s been proven that currencies can fluctuate up to 21%.
 This usually happens because of unforeseen circumstances and people selling because they are getting nervous about what is happening in the world.